 The numbers speak for themselves.
 Women retire with an average of £136,000 less in savings compared to their male counterparts.

-The pensions gap can be broken down into multiple factors.
+The gender pensions gap can be broken down into multiple factors.
 Yet to truly grasp the issue, we can’t overlook the gender pay gap.
 Despite some strides, the reality remains: women in the workplace are receiving less income than men.
 Currently, eight out of ten firms with 250 employees or more still pay their male employees more than women.

 Women are also significantly more likely than men to take career breaks.
-Societal pressure is still on women to take time off from work or reduce their hours in order to be a primary carer – childcare in particular.
+Societal pressure is still on women to take time off from work or reduce their hours in order to be a primary carer – for children in particular.
 This often leads to a reduction in pay and, as a result, a cut in pension contributions.

 However, in recent times there have been increased efforts to bridge the gap.
 So, does this mean that pensions gender gap is closing?